 Physical proximity leads to the functional overlap.
 For example, consider that molar mike technology the military wants to develop to allow communication using a device attached to the tooth.
 This device transmits sound to the ear by vibrating teeth, then the vibrations travel to the ear via the bones that connect them.
 The inner ear is actually housed in the temporal bone, which, yes, is part of the temporomandibular joint (the other part is the mandible, the jawbone).
 This means that vibrations and pressure changes in the jaw have a very direct route to becoming sounds in your ear.

 So, what does TMJ tinnitus sound like?
 It sounds like a high pitched ringing sound or even a hissing, roaring, clicking, or buzzing sound.
 The ringing might change as you open or close your jaw.

 But that’s not the only connection.
 Two of the bones in our inner ear–the incus or “anvil” and the malleus or “hammer” are derived evolutionarily from reptilian jawbones.
 They still retain some of their muscle and nerve connections with the jaw, which can easily cause jaw problems to lead to ear problems.

 So it’s not a surprise that most people with TMJ actually experience tinnitus.
 People with TMJ are about three times as likely to have tinnitus than people without, and if you have TMJ and headaches, you’re six times more likely to have tinnitus.

 Stress Aggravates TMJ

-This stresses the jawbone and puts pressure on the teeth and the jaw joints.
-Not only that, but it tenses the jaw muscles, and that tension might be the real source of tinnitus.
+This stresses the jawbone and puts pressure on the teeth and jaw joints.
+Not only that, but it tenses the jaw muscles, and that tension might be the real source of the TMJ tinnitus.
 The type of TMJ that’s most strongly linked to tinnitus is muscle tension causing jaw and face pain, so it makes sense that stress would amp up related TMJ.

 Is Your Tinnitus Linked to TMJ?